-\vdash Service Council recommendation Minister's decision Outcome The use parking facilities carrying (1) take (2) mover the pase Airport The use of runways, taxiways, parking aprons and other associated facilities necessary to allow aircraft carrying domestic passengers to: (1) take off and land using the runways at Sydney Airport; and (2) move between the runways and the passenger terminals at Sydney Airport (airside service) Not to declare (November 2003) Not to declare (January 2004) On 18 January 2004 Virgin Blue applied to the Australian Competition Tribunal for a review of the Minister's decision.
-On 12 December 2005 the Tribunal determined that the airside service be declared for five years expiring on 8 December 2010.
+Virgin Blue Airlines Pty Ltd (October 2002) Service The use of runways, taxiways, parking aprons and other associated facilities necessary to allow aircraft Council recommendation Not to declare (November 2003) Minister's decision Not to declare (January 2004) Outcome On 18 January 2004 Virgin Blue applied to the Australian Competition Tribunal for a review of the Minister's decision.
+On carrying domestic passengers to: (1) take off and land using the runways at Sydney Airport; and (2) move between the runways and the passenger terminals at Sydney Airport (airside service) 12 December 2005 the Tribunal determined that the airside service be declared for five years expiring on 8 December 2010.
 On 6 January 2006 the service provider (Sydney Airport Corporation Limited) lodged proceedings in the Federal Court to challenge the Tribunal's determination.
 The Federal Court has reserved its decision.
-Services sewage v sewage r the custo interconn services) Services trunk ma operated existing 5 network 8 Services for the transmission of sewage via Sydney Water's Sydney sewage reticulation network from the customer collection points to the interconnection points (transmission services) Services for the connection of new trunk main sewers owned and operated by Services Sydney to the existing Sydney sewage reticulation network at the interconnection points (interconnection services) To declare sewage transmission and sewer connection services for a period of 50 years (December 2004).
-Deemed decision not to declare due to the expiry of 60 days following the Council's recommendation (April 2005) On 18 February 2005 Services Sydney applied to the Australian Competition Tribunal for a review of the Minister's decision.
-On 21 December 2005 the Tribunal determined that the services be declared for 50 years from 21 December 2005.
+Services Sydney Pty Ltd (March 2004) Services for the transmission of sewage via Sydney Water's Sydney sewage reticulation network from the customer collection points to the To declare sewage transmission and sewer connection services for a period of 50 years Deemed decision not to declare due to the expiry of 60 days following the On 18 February 2005 Services Sydney applied to the Australian Competition Tribunal for a review of the Minister's decision.
+On 21 December 2005 the interconnection points (transmission services) (December 2004).
+Council's recommendation Tribunal determined that the services be declared for 50 years from 21 December Services for the connection of new trunk main sewers owned and operated by Services Sydney to the existing Sydney sewage reticulation network at the interconnection points (interconnection services) (April 2005)